Ada-Developers-Academy/core-unit-1/intro-to-git/reviewing-git-history.md

 ## No really, I just made a commit and I need to undo it

 Git has many ways to modify, uncommit, or revert commits.
 Some search terms to use to look up these commands may be, "git reset," "git commit amend," "git revert," and "git squash."
-As a goal, programmers should not change shared Git history, unless it is an emergency.
+As a goal, **we should not change shared Git history**, unless it is an emergency.

 For convenience, this command will "uncommit" the most recent commit, and put all of the commit's changes into the staging area: